Steven Holzman, MD - Gynecomastia Specialist

 Clinically, gynecomastia is diagnosed after your doctor or surgeon conducts a comprehensive physical examination and reviews your medical history.
 An important part of this process is to determine whether you are experiencing true gynecomastia, pseudogynecomastia, or a potentially malignant issue, such as breast cancer.

 One of the primary methods of screening for true gynecomastia versus pseudogynecomastia is the “pinch test.”
-While you lie on your back, Dr. Holzman can use his thumb and forefinger to assess the deep breast tissue located below the nipple.
+Upon manual exam, Dr. Holzman can use his thumb and forefinger to assess the deep breast tissue located below the nipple.
 If the patient has true gynecomastia, a firm, rubbery mass can typically be felt, indicative of glandular tissue development.
 If the patient has pseudogynecomastia, the tissue will feel soft and fatty.
 Depending on your symptoms, medical history, and the results of your physical examination, your doctor may also order other diagnostic tests, such as blood work or a mammogram.

 What is Male Breast Reduction?